henrysky/astroNN/docs/source/tools_gaia.rst

 .. note:: astroNN only contains a limited amount of necessary tools.
 For a more comprehensive python tool to deal with Gaia data, please refer to Jo Bovy's `gaia_tools`_

 .. _gaia_tools: https://github.com/jobovy/gaia_tools

+The mission of the GAIA spacecraft is to create a dynamic, three-dimensional map of the Milky Way Galaxy by measuring the distances, positions and proper motion of stars.
+To do this, the spacecraft employs two telescopes, an imaging system, an instrument for measuring the brightness of stars, and a spectrograph.
+Launched in 2013, GAIA orbits the Sun at Lagrange point L2, 1.5 million kilometres from Earth.
+By the end of its five-year mission, GAIA will have mapped well over one billion stars—one percent of the Galactic stellar population.

+European Space Agency Gaia satellite: http://sci.esa.int/gaia/

 .. automodule:: astroNN.gaia.downloader